 TERMS AND CONDITIONS

-These terms and conditions (Terms) are entered into between Succession Planning Limited NZCN 8970115 (we, us or our) and you, together the Parties and each a Party, in relation to the provision of Will services (Services).
+These terms and conditions (Terms) are entered into between Succession Planning Limited NZCN 8970115 (we, us or our) and you, together the Parties and each a Party, in relation to the provision of Will and Enduring Powers of Attorney drafting services (Services).

 1. SERVICES